ShaMiT19/OPS_ComputationalAssessment/README.md

             - F1 score - Harmonic mean of precision and recall.
             - Confusion matrix - Provides information about Correct predictions, False positives and False negatives

-    2. Evaluation.py:
+    3. Evaluation.py:
         • Inputs:
-        - Path to the resized images folder
+        - Path to the resized test images folder
         - Paths to both weight files
             • Output: An evaluation.csv file containing image names and corresponding model predictions
         - Paths to both weight files (inception_v3_google-0cc3c7bd.pth and Final_model.pth)
-5. I've also added the script for splitting the input dataset into training and test dataset.
+6. I've also added the script for splitting the input dataset into training and test dataset.
 I takes in the path for input folder and the labels file, and splits the folder and csv into 2 parts each.
 With 80% on the data in training and 20% in test.
 Name of the file is TrainTestSplit.py

 # Approach of the project